ct6502/vscode-idl/README.md

 * Colorization of ENVI and IDL task files.

+* Ability to launch a basic IDL Console window and buttons similar to the IDL Workbench.
+Note that debugging is not a part of this.

 ## Notes

 - The actual code that gets highlighted is strongly dependent on your theme.
 Themes such as Abyss, Atom One Dark (extension), Dark+ (default dark), or Monokai show the most color.